IdLikeABeer/IdLikeABeer/README.md

 # Heyaa!!

-I'm Megs!(just a nickname),
+I'm Megs!(just a nickname)
-And no I would not like I beer Im joking.
+And no, I would not like a beer Im joking.

 ##
 ![Derpy MLP](https://media.tenor.com/U4lW2alizkwAAAAi/derpy-mlp.gif)